 James Wade was born in Melbourne and educated at the University of Melbourne, the University of British Columbia and the University of Sydney.
 He received a Bachelor of Arts in 2001, having studied philosophy, psychology and music history prior to turning his attention seriously towards music.
 Initially studying voice with Steven Grant, then composition with Stuart Greenbaum, Johanna Selleck and Brenton Broadstock, he graduated again from the University of Melbourne in 2005 with a Bachelor of Music (Honours).
 After several years of international travel and work, including a year of study in composition at the University of British Columbia in Canada, he returned to Australia to continue his work, completing a Master of Music between the University of Sydney and the University of Melbourne.

-He has worked as a regular broadcaster on 3MBS in Melbourne and presented nationally on ABC Classic FM.
-James Wade is the 2012/2013 recipient of the Hephzibah Tintner Fellowship, which will result in works created for the Sydney Dance Company, Australian Ballet, Opera Australia and the Sydney Symphony.
+He worked as a regular broadcaster on 3MBS in Melbourne and presented nationally on ABC Classic FM.
+James Wade was the 2012/2013 recipient of the Hephzibah Tintner Fellowship, with works created for the Sydney Dance Company, Australian Ballet, Opera Australia and the Sydney Symphony.

 ||Event horizon : for string quartet (2011)||Written for the Australian String Quartet National Composers' Forum 2011|

 ||Te Matua Ngahere : for chamber orchestra (2006)||Commissioned by the Melbourne Symphony Orchestra through the Cybec 21st Century Composers program.|